 Widening musical participation and access is central to the quartet’s artistic mission.
 They are Live Music Now artists, sharing their love of participatory music-making in care homes and SEND schools.
 The quartet give masterclasses and work with young composers at the Junior Royal Academy of Music.
 As the 2022/23 fellows of the Open Academy/Wigmore Hall Learning Programme, they appeared regularly on the Wigmore Hall stage and in community settings, sharing music with families, young children, and those living with dementia.
 A particular highlight was leading workshops across six primary schools in Tower Hamlets, in partnership with Spitalfields Music.

-performed Symphony for String Quartet and Forest by Jacob Fitzgerald at the 2022 Timber Festival, featuring 200 school children singing alongside the quartet.
+The Kyan Quartet pride themselves on championing new music.
+They have given Wigmore premieres of commissioned pieces by Florence Anna Maunders and Zhenyan Li, and performed Symphony for String Quartet and Forest by Jacob Fitzgerald at the 2022 Timber Festival, featuring 200 school children singing alongside the quartet.
 The Kyans collaborated with Cem Güven to record his 2023 quartet Atmospheric Manipulations, and will feature on Ben Nobuto’s upcoming debut album.

 Meet the Kyans